JetBrains/kotlin-web-site/docs/topics/object-declarations.md

 {kotlin-runnable="true"}

-However, by marking an object declaration with the `data` modifier, you can instruct the compiler to return the actual name of the object when calling `.toString()`, the same way it works for [data classes](data-classes.md):
+However, by marking an object declaration with the `data` modifier, you can instruct the compiler to return the actual name of the object when calling `toString()`, the same way it works for [data classes](data-classes.md):

 ```kotlin
 data object MyDataObject {